Procedure: Prevention of discrimination, harassment and bullying

 - stalking; and

 - obscene communications including through emails, phone calls etc.

 - The University will act immediately on reports of possible criminal offences.

 - The Staff grievance resolution policy and procedure and the Student complaint resolution policy and procedure, set out the procedure for managing formal or informal resolution of grievances.
-Staff and students are encouraged to use the policies and procedures if they consider that they are experiencing discrimination, harassment or bullying.
+Staff and students are encouraged to use these policies and procedures if they consider that they are experiencing discrimination, harassment or bullying.

 - Managers, supervisors and academic staff have a responsibility to: